The Election Commission of India (ECI) is a constitutional

 prevent electoral fraud, Electors Photo Identity Cards (EPIC) were introduced

 in 1993.
-However certain legal documents such as
+However certain legal documents such as ration cards have been allowed

 for voting in certain situations.